Zum Hauptinhalt springen

 Haifa: "German-Iranian Academic Relations, Antisemitism and the Limits of Academic Freedom"

-Vortrag von Jahne Nicolaisen (MFFB) bei der Konferenz "Contemporary Antisemitism"
+Vortrag von Jahne Nicolaisen (MFFB) bei der Konferenz "Contemporary Antisemitism" in Haifa

 Zur Konferenz siehe hier.
 Aus der offiziellen Ankündigung:

-Contemporary Antisemitism is the largest annual academic conference on contemporary antisemitism, with an unprecedented turnout anticipated for Contemporary Antisemitism Haifa 2026 of 350 presenters from over 20 countries.
+Contemporary Antisemitism is the largest annual academic conference on contemporary antisemitism, with a turnout anticipated for Contemporary Antisemitism Haifa 2026 of some 300 presenters from over 20 countries.
+The conference will take place on Tuesday-Thursday, July 7-9, 2026, at the University of Haifa and is likely to be the largest international academic conference in Israel this academic year.

 [...]